Complete 3-Day Singapore Itinerary – How to explore Singapore’s MUST SEE attractions in only 3 full days!

 🔌 Power Plug Adapter.
 If your home country does not use the Type G Power Plug, such as e.g. the UK or Malaysia, bring an adapter.

 💳 EZ-Link Card.
-Easiest way to pay for public transport in Singapore.
+Great way to pay for public transport as a tourist in Singapore.
 Find out more on where to get an EZ-Link card here.

-For a more in-depth guide on what to prepare before your trip to Singapore, read:
+For a more in-depth guide on what to prepare before your trip to Singapore, read next:

 Complete Singapore Travel Checklist!
 Everything you need to know & prepare before you go!